 - Spouses and Dependents must also provide a copy of your Transfer of Education Benefits (TEB) to MVRC.

 - Provide a copy of your Certificate of Eligibility (COE) upon receipt.

 - Set up an appointment with your advisor, as they will assign you a registration PIN number so that you may register for your classes.

 - Set up a VA file with the school's Military and Veterans Resource Center (MVRC) and certify your classes.

-If you are using Chapter 33 benefits that were transferred to you, provide the approved Transfer of Education Benefits (TEB) and Transfer of Entitlement (TOE), VA Form 22-1990e, showing you have applied for benefits.
+If you are using Chapter 33 benefits that were transferred to you, provide the approved Transfer of Education Benefits (TEB) and the VA Form 22-1990e showing you have applied for benefits.
 Once the award letter or Certificate of Eligibility (COE) is received, provide a copy to the MVRC for your file.
 The cashier will be notified to complete the financial refund, if applicable.

 In-State Tuition for Active Duty, Spouse and Dependants

-As of 1 July 2009, members of the Armed Forces serving on active duty for a period of more than 30 days will be charged in-state tuition.
+As of 1 July 2009, members of the Armed Forces serving on active duty for a period of more than 30 days, and active drilling members of the Florida National Guard will be charged in-state tuition.
 This also applies to the spouse and dependent children of the service member.
 House Resolution 4137 ensures that service members are not penalized for relocating for military service.
 If you are currently serving in Florida or if your permanent duty station or home of record is Florida, you will be charged in-state tuition for the duration for your continuous enrollment.
-The student simply needs to complete a Residency Form available in the Admissions Office.
+For more information or assistance, please contact email@example.com

 Learn more about funding opportunities available to eligible active duty military, veterans, and their families.